RVarshinee/Chat_Connect/README.md

 This is a real-time chatting application which can be used by the company agents to resolve the queries of the customers.

-Clone the project in Visual Studio Code.Cut and paste To run the project, use npm run dev command.
+Clone the project in Visual Studio Code.
+To run the project, use npm run dev command.

 Installations to be done: